temporalio/sdk-typescript/packages/meta/README.md

 > NOTE: The API is considered unstable and may change at any time.
 > While in alpha we are gathering feedback from developers about the usability and ergonomics of the API.
-> To provide feedback please [open an issue](https://github.com/temporalio/sdk-node/issues) and feel free to
+> To provide feedback please [open an issue](https://github.com/temporalio/sdk-typescript/issues) and feel free to
-> talk to us on the [#nodejs-sdk community slack channel](https://temporal.io/slack) or post on our [discourse support forum](https://community.temporal.io/).
+> talk to us on the [#typescript-sdk community slack channel](https://temporal.io/slack) or post on our [discourse support forum](https://community.temporal.io/).

 ## Installation

-See the [getting started](https://docs.temporal.io/docs/node/introduction/#getting-started) guide for setting up a project on your laptop.
+See the [getting started](https://docs.temporal.io/docs/typescript/introduction/#getting-started) guide for setting up a project on your laptop.

 ## Contributing

-Read our [contributing guide](https://github.com/temporalio/sdk-node/blob/main/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to the SDK.
+Read our [contributing guide](https://github.com/temporalio/sdk-typescript/blob/main/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to the SDK.